JeffersonLab/clas12-timeline/qa-physics/README.md

   * local environment:
     * `$COATJAVA` must point to your local install
     * `run-groovy` (likely in `$COATJAVA/bin`) must be in your `$PATH`
-2. set local environment variables with `source environ.sh`
+2. note for developers: set local environment variables with `source ../bin/environ.sh`
-  * some primary run scripts do this automatically, in case the user forgets
+  * wrapper scripts in `../bin/` do this automatically, but if you intend to run individual scripts here (namely during manual QA), you may need to call this `source` command
   * note: `JYPATH` is added to the classpath for groovy called via `run-groovy`, from `coatjava`
   * the variable `TIMELINEDIR` is the webserver directory to which the output